Lake County COVID-19 Testing

 Testing is on a first-come, first-served basis, and it is recommended to call the DOH-Lake hotline prior to visiting a testing site to ensure that testing is still available.
 The hotline is (352) 742-4830.

-Testing at Lake-Sumter State College, 9501 US Highway 441, Leesburg, and South Lake High School, 15600 Silver Eagle Rd., Groveland, is available until further notice.
+Testing at Lake-Sumter State College, 9501 US Highway 441, Leesburg, and DOH-Lake Clermont WIC, 560 W. DeSoto Street, Clermont is available until further notice.
 The schedule is Monday–Friday, 9 a.m.–noon (or sooner, if test kits run out).

 COVID-19 testing information is subject to change, and site closures may occur due to inclement weather or other unforeseen events.